Ketho/vscode-wow-api/SETUP.md

 > [!IMPORTANT]
 > This readme is for if you want to generate the LuaLS annotations yourself and/or contribute with development.

 This project has only been tested with [WSL](https://code.visualstudio.com/docs/remote/wsl) (Ubuntu 24.04) and developed with the remote [WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).
+Setting up LuaRocks on Windows is *strongly* discouraged but it may work with a lot of [headaches](https://ketho.github.io/2024/07/04/luarocks-on-windows/).
 ```sh
 wsl --install
 ```